levinol/brainout-projects/discord-suggestion-bot/README.md

 ## Frontend features implemented in the bot

+When using a bot, it is assumed that only slash commands are used.
+When a user attaches files, the bot uses standard commands.
+Thus, without affecting the user experience.

 Links on titles lead to visual examples, links under them lead to [bot.py](discord-suggestion-bot/bot-src/bot.py) functions

 #### 1. [Voice channel with display of necessary statistic](bot-src/online_channel_edit_example.gif)